Marina District, San Francisco: History

 Damage to the Marina District following the 1989 Loma Prieta earthquake.

 The area in the 19th century prior to the 1906 earthquake consisted of bay shallows, tidal pools, sand dunes, and marshland similar to nearby Crissy Field.
 Human habitation and development came in the mid to late 19th century in the form of a sandwall and of a road from the nearby Presidio to Fort Mason.
 Most of the sand dunes were leveled out and a hodgepodge of wharves and industrial plants was built extending from what is now Laguna Street to Steiner Street.
 However, all of this was destroyed in the 1906 earthquake.

 During reconstruction of the city after the 1906 earthquake, the area was chosen as the site of the Panama–Pacific International Exposition.
 Although rubble from the earthquake was used as part of the land reclamation, most of the landfill came from dredging mud and sand from the bottom of the Bay.
 After the end of the exposition in 1915, the land was sold to private developers, who tore down nearly all of the fair's attractions and developed the area into a residential neighborhood.
 This major redevelopment was completed in the 1920s.
 In the 1930s, with the completion of the nearby Golden Gate Bridge, Lombard Street (now Highway 101) was widened, and soon developed into a strip of roadside motels.
+These roadside motels are relics of the past when people would need a place to stay after visiting the Golden Gate Bridge.

 The 1989 Loma Prieta earthquake caused severe liquefaction of the fill upon which the neighborhood is built, causing major damage including a small firestorm.
 Firefighters resorted to pumping water directly from the Bay, to replace water unavailable from broken water mains.
-The neighborhood was quickly rebuilt.
+The neighborhood was quickly rebuilt soon thereafter.
 Physically, the neighborhood appears to have changed very little since its construction in the 1920s.